Welcome from the Executive Board

 The most serious crimes in the modern world, on any reasonable definition, are acts that are largely committed, instigated or condoned by governments and their officials: for example, genocide, war crimes, torture and corruption.
 However, state crime is under-acknowledged by popular and academic authors.
 Calling these activities ‘crimes’ should be uncontroversial as they violate internationally recognised norms.

-Get involved with ISCI
+Get Involved with ISCI

-To get involved with the International State Crime Initiative, or to be added to our mailing list for events and our newsletter, please contact our Director, Dr Thomas MacManus
+To get involved with the International State Crime Initiative, or to be added to our mailing list for events and our newsletter, please contact our Director, Dr Thomas MacManus.

 State Crime is the first peer-reviewed, international journal that seeks to disseminate leading research on the illicit practices of states.